Stories from the Are You series:

 On small acquaintance Nola’s boyfriend was judging her, Beloye gathered, over-sensitive; or, as Dan had it, neurotic.
 Maybe just stupid.
 She wanted an ally.
 “Nola, what did you think when he told you the story?”

 Any typical evening’s chance word might bring from Nola’s memory, just as the talk was getting good, the plot of a movie, or the doings of neighbors only she and Arnold knew.
-Her tone, after an unwonted reserve, sounded…
+Her tone, after this unwonted (and unnoticed) reserve, sounded…

 Confirmed.
 “I never heard the story before.”